Malobika8/All-In-One/Java-BackToBasics/Annotations/ProcessingAnnotations-Ch-2.md

 # Process annotation for Class

-We have "*myCat*" object that is an instance of the "*Cat*" class annotated.
+We have an "*myCat*" object that is an instance of the "*Cat*" class annotated.

-We can check if the Class is annotated with *@VeryImportant* annotation.
+We can check if the Class is annotated with the *@VeryImportant* annotation.

 <img width="994" alt="Screenshot 2024-07-26 at 12 37 31 PM" src="https://github.com/user-attachments/assets/61012c1d-7a5b-4351-8cfb-2acba4aa3a55">

-## Let's create & process Custom Annotation for methods
+# Let's create & process Custom Annotation for methods

 <img width="868" alt="Screenshot 2024-07-26 at 12 40 19 PM" src="https://github.com/user-attachments/assets/86554f83-1aac-44af-a2d6-d2e0b4096b7b">
 <img width="857" alt="Screenshot 2024-07-26 at 12 40 29 PM" src="https://github.com/user-attachments/assets/ed4374c7-cb79-4447-8868-c692c52fb98a">

-Run immediately if *@RunImmediately* annotation is present.
+Run immediately if the *@RunImmediately* annotation is present.

 <img width="996" alt="Screenshot 2024-07-26 at 12 42 05 PM" src="https://github.com/user-attachments/assets/bba5e331-9c6f-444b-a24f-e5ca0732b37e">